quartiq/idsp/README.md

 [![Continuous Integration](https://github.com/quartiq/idsp/actions/workflows/ci.yml/badge.svg)](https://github.com/quartiq/idsp/actions/workflows/ci.yml)

 This crate contains some tuned DSP algorithms for general and especially embedded use.
-Many of the algorithms are implemented on integer datatypes for several reasons that become important in certain cases:
+Many of the algorithms are implemented on integer datatypes for reasons that become important in certain cases:

-* Speed: even with a hard FP unit integer operations are faster.
+* Speed: even with a hard floating point unit integer operations are faster.
 * Accuracy: single precision FP has a 24 bit mantissa, `i32` has full 32 bit.
 * No rounding errors.
 * Natural wrap around (modulo) at the integer overflow: critical for phase/frequency applications.